 Child Therapy

-Therapy for children provides a safe and supportive space for young clients to express their thoughts and emotions, build coping skills, and navigate challenges in healthy ways.
-Our therapists work with children experiencing anxiety, behavioral concerns, attention difficulties, grief, or major life changes.
-Using age-appropriate, evidence-based techniques and play-based approaches, we help children develop emotional awareness, resilience, and confidence.
-Our goal is to support not only the child but also their family, creating strategies and guidance that promote growth, understanding, and well-being at home, at school, and beyond.
+Child therapy provides a safe, supportive space for children to express their thoughts and emotions, build coping skills, and navigate challenges in healthy ways.
+At Coffee Talk Therapy Health and Wellness Group, PLLC, our licensed child therapists in Cary, NC work with children experiencing anxiety, behavioral concerns, attention difficulties, grief, self-esteem issues, and major life changes.
+Using age-appropriate, evidence-based therapy techniques, we help children develop emotional awareness, resilience, and confidence.

 Navigate and overcome mental health challenges that many face with the help of supportive therapists.